VoronDesign/Voron-Hardware/V0_Display/Documentation/Assembly_Guide.md

 	- *optional* USB (J7)
 	- *optional* Neopixel Data Out(J8)

-- Install encoder or 4 tactile switched for navigation
+- Install encoder or 4 tactile switches for navigation
 - Install 6mm x 6mm x 4.3mm for Kill Switch (SW6) and Reset Switch (SW5)
 	-Needs to be 4.3mm tall for the stock button lever to work.